one-eyed-bat/pico/content/en/home/Projects.md

 	# Page type to display.
 E.g. post, talk, or publication.
 	page_type = "blog"

-	# Choose how much pages you would like to display
+	# Choose how many pages you would like to display
 	count = 5

 	[content.filters]
-		tag = "recipe"
+		tag = "Project"
 		category = ""
 		publication_type = ""
 		exclude_featured = false